-The University of Zaragoza approved, on June 25, 2015, the Regulation on the open publication of research results, which governs the rules of publication and open access of our University.
-In this Regulation, the University expresses its support for both the open access greenway (deposit in the Zaguán repository) and the golden pathway (open publication), establishes the responsibilities and commitments of the University and the researchers involved, as well as the procedures to be followed.
-In any case, the University of Zaragoza will update this Regulation so that it complies with the legislation and recommendations related to this issue.
+The University of Zaragoza adopted, on 25 June 2015, the Regulation on open publication of research results, which governs the rules for publication and open access of our University.
+In this Regulation the University expresses its support for both the greenway of open access (deposit in the Zaguán repository) and the golden way (open publication), establishes the responsibilities and commitments of the

+University and the researchers involved, as well as the procedures to follow.
+This regulation has been updated on April 24, 2024, where Article 13 is amended indicating the need to deposit the research results on the same date as the publication of the work.
 The University of Zaragoza recommends that its researchers publish their academic output in open access.
 Posts are considered open access if they are "digital online, free and free of most copyright and licensing restrictions."
 The publication must be available immediately, without restriction, under an open license, preferably in the published version and not subject to embargo.
 Hybrid open access is not recommended.